 Ronda, location of the famous Tajo bridge and gorge, home of bullfighting and bandoleros

-Most people will have seen a picture of the ‘new’ bridge across the ravine, El Tajo Canyon, that divides Ronda in two.
+Most people will have seen a picture of the ‘new’ bridge across the ravine, El Tajo Gorge, that divides Ronda in two.
 It was built because the other two, lower, bridges had a habit of being washed away when the river flooded.

 The lower bridge is known as the Moorish Bridge although very little of it is actually Moorish since it has been repaired many times over the centuries due to damage caused by flooding.
 It probably sits on the same site as a Roman bridge since this is the only access to the town from the north.